 Treating Obstructive Sleep Apnea

 There are several treatment options available.
-Treatment may consist of using an oral appliance worn at night in order to maintain an open airway while you sleep.
+Treatment may consist of using an oral device worn at night in order to maintain an open airway while you sleep.
 A nasal CPAP machine can also be prescribed, which delivers pressurized oxygen through a nasal mask to limit obstruction at night.
 There are also many surgeries performed to attempt to help with sleep apnea.
 One of the surgical options is an uvulo-palato-pharyngo-plasty (UPPP), which is performed in the back of the soft palate and throat.
 A similar procedure is sometimes done with the assistance of a laser and is called a laser assisted uvulo-palato-plasty (LAUPP).
 In other cases, a radio-frequency probe is utilized to tighten the soft palate.
 These procedures are usually performed by an Ear Nose and Throat Doctor.
 In more complex cases, the bones of the upper and lower jaw may be repositioned to increase the size of the airway (orthognathic surgery).
-This procedure is done in the hospital under general anesthesia and are usually performed by an Oral Surgeon.
+This procedure is usually done in the hospital under general anesthesia and are usually performed by an Oral Surgeon.
+A newer procedure being performed now, is an implantable device, like a pacemaker, that physically moves the tongue out of the way when breathing occurs.

-Oral appliance therapy (using a dental device) for most patients is a viable option and is usually more desirable than CPAP or surgeries.
+Using an oral device is a viable option for many patients and is usually more desirable than CPAP or surgeries.